IPESE/REHO/docs/sections/2_Releases.rst

     The electrification of private mobility is becoming a popular solution to reduce the reliance on fossil fuels.
 However, uncontrollable charging of a large electric vehicle fleet challenges the distribution grid due to transmission bottlenecks, voltage limit violation or excessive wearing.
 In contrast, the additional storage capacities represent a potential flexibility service for grid operators.
 Therefore, the optimal integration of electric vehicles in urban multi-energy systems is key to minimize the power grid reliance and to maximize the self-consumption of renewable energy resources.
 The aim of this paper is to integrate electric mobility in the concept of a renewable energy hub formulated at the district scale.
 The model is a mixed-integer linear programming problem, and the Dantzig-Wolfe decomposition is applied to reduce the computational time.
 The electric vehicles are considered as controllable reserves offering services to grid operators.
 An electric mobility integration of 20% is considered.
 The results demonstrated the economic feasibility of electric mobility integration where services to the grid allowed for a 70% reduction in charging costs and a 50% reduction in global warming potential.
 The grid services allowed for an increase in self-consumption (70% with respect to 55%) and the charging of the vehicle was managed by up to 82% of renewable electricity.
 The optimal battery management of the vehicles demonstrated peak load reductions and promoted a grid-aware design of the renewable energy hub.

-.. dropdown:: :bdg-primary:`Journal` Potential of Photovoltaic Panels on Building Envelopes for Decentralized District Energy Systems, Middelhauve 2021 :cite:`middelhauve2021potential`
+.. dropdown:: :bdg-primary:`Journal` Potential of photovoltaic panels on building envelopes for decentralized district energy systems, Middelhauve 2021 :cite:`middelhauve2021potential`
     :icon: file-badge

     **Abstract**

     The expected increase of the penetration of distributed renewable energy technologies into the electricity grid is expected to lead to major challenges.
 As a main stakeholder, authorities often lack the appropriate tools to frame and encourage the transition and monitor the impact of energy transition policies.
 This paper aims at combining relatively detailed modeling of the PV generation potential on the building’s envelope while retaining the energy system optimization approach.
 The problem is addressed as a multiobjective, mixed-integer linear programming problem.
 Compared to the existing literature in the field, the proposed approach combines advanced modeling of the energy generation potential from PV panels with detailed representation of the district energy systems, thus allowing an accurate representation of the interaction between the energy generation from PV and the rest of the system.
 The proposed approach was applied to a typical residential district in Switzerland.
 The results of the application of the proposed method show that the district can achieve carbon neutrality based on PV energy alone, but this requires covering all the available district’s rooftops and part of the district’s facades.
 Whereas facades are generally disregarded due to their lower generation potential, the results also allow concluding that facade PV can be economically convenient for a wide range of electricity prices, including those currently used by the Swiss grid operators.
 Achieving self-sufficiency at district scale is challenging: it can be achieved by covering approximately 42–100% of the available surface when the round-trip efficiency decreases from 100 to 50%.
 The results underline the importance of storage for achieving self-sufficiency: even with 100%, round-trip efficiency for the storage, very large capacities are required.
 However, energy demand reduction through renovation would allow reaching self-sufficiency with half of the PV and storage capacity required.

-.. dropdown:: :bdg-primary:`Journal` Grid-Aware Layout of Photovoltaic Panels in Sustainable Building Energy Systems, Middelhauve 2021 :cite:`middelhauve2021gridaware`
+.. dropdown:: :bdg-primary:`Journal` Grid-aware layout of photovoltaic panels in sustainable building energy systems, Middelhauve 2021 :cite:`middelhauve2021gridaware`
     :icon: file-badge

     **Abstract**

     In the context of increasing concern for anthropogenic CO<sub>2</sub> emissions, the residential building sector still represents a major contributor to energy demand.
 The integration of renewable energy sources, and particularly of photovoltaic (PV) panels, is becoming an increasingly widespread solution for reducing the carbon footprint of building energy systems (BES).
 However, the volatility of the energy generation and its mismatch with the typical demand patterns are cause for concern, particularly from the viewpoint of the management of the power grid.
 This paper aims to show the influence of the orientation of photovoltaic panels in designing new BES and to provide support to the decision making process of optimal PV placing.
 The subject is addressed with a mixed integer linear optimization problem, with costs as objectives and the installation, tilt, and azimuth of PV panels as the main decision variables.
 Compared with existing BES optimization approaches reported in literature, the contribution of PV panels is modeled in more detail, including a more accurate solar irradiation model and the shading effect among panels.
 Compared with existing studies in PV modeling, the interaction between the PV panels and the remaining units of the BES, including the effects of optimal, scheduling is considered.
 The study is based on data from a residential district with 40 buildings in western Switzerland.
 The results confirm the relevant influence of PV panels’ azimuth and tilt on the performance of BES.
 Whereas south-orientation remains the most preferred choice, west-orientationed panels better match the demand when compared with east-orientationed panels.
 Apart from the benefits for individual buildings, an appropriate choice of orientation was shown to benefit the grid: rotating the panels 20° westwards can, together with an appropriate scheduling of the BES, reduce the peak power of the exchange with the power grid by 50% while increasing total cost by only 8.3%.
 Including the more detailed modeling of the PV energy generation demonstrated that assuming horizontal surfaces can lead to inaccuracies of up to 20% when calculating operating expenses and electricity generated, particularly for high levels of PV penetration.

-.. dropdown:: :bdg-primary:`Journal` Contribution of Model Predictive Control in the Integration of Renewable Energy Sources within the Built Environment, Stadler 2018 :cite:`stadler2018contributionMPC`
+.. dropdown:: :bdg-primary:`Journal` Contribution of model predictive control in the integration of renewable energy sources within the built environment, Stadler 2018 :cite:`stadler2018contributionMPC`
     :icon: file-badge

     **Abstract**